What Should I Do If the Police Are Looking For Me?

 - Consult with the client to alleviate anxiety and fear by helping the client understand the process.

-- Negotiate for an opportunity to self-surrender, as opposed to being arrested on a warrant.
+- Negotiate for an opportunity to self-surrender instead of being arrested on a warrant.

 - And much more!